NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationSeq/Seq_Tutorial.rst

 Descriptive Statistics
 ----------------------

-With all data collected, we can now have a look at some basic statistics per sample, such as the percentage methylation and coverage.
+With all data collected in a single object, we can now have a look at some basic statistics per sample, such as the percentage methylation and coverage.
 For this, the functions ``getMethylationStats`` and ``getCoverageStats`` can be used.
 These stats can be plotted for each strand separately, but since Bismark coverage files do not include the strand origins of each CpG, the ``both.strands`` parameter has to be set to FALSE.  ``myobj`` is basically a list object in R so by changing the number in the double brackets, you can specify a certain sample.
 Have a look at the stats for the 4 different different samples.
 Do they look as expected?

 .. code-block:: r

    # Get a histogram of the methylation percentage per sample
    # Here for sample 1
    getMethylationStats(myobj[[1]], plot=TRUE, both.strands=FALSE)
-   # Setting plot to FALSE will return a data frame containing the statistics
-   getMethylationStats(myobj[[1]], plot=FALSE, both.strands=FALSE)

 Typically, percentage methylation histograms should have peaks on both ends of the distribution.
 In any given cell, any given cytosine is either methylated or not.
 Therefore, looking at many cells should yield a similar pattern where we see lots of locations with high methylation and lots of locations with low methylation and a lower number of locations with intermediate methylation.
+Because bisulfite sequencing has a relatively high error rate, samples between 0% and 10% are usually classified as "unmethylated", and samples between 90% and 100% are classified as "fully methylated", although these thresholds are not fixed.

 .. code-block:: r

    # Get a histogram of the read coverage per sample
    getCoverageStats(myobj[[1]], plot=TRUE, both.strands=FALSE)
+   # Get percentile data by setting plot=FALSE
+   getCoverageStats(myobj[[1]], plot=FALSE, both.strands=FALSE)

 Experiments that are suffering from PCR duplication bias will have a secondary peak towards the right hand side of the coverage histogram.